 B.S., Genetics, Texas A&M University, 2007, summa cum laude; National Merit Scholar, 2003-2007

-Submitted briefs to the United States Court of Appeals for the Fifth Circuit in a software copyright case and the United States Court of Appeals for the Federal Circuit in a patent infringement case.
+Submitted briefs to the United States Court of Appeals for the Fifth Circuit in a software copyright case and the United States Court of Appeals for the Federal Circuit in patent infringement cases.